A new type of money

 What is Bitcoin?

 Bitcoin is a decentralized digital currency that can be sent from user to user on a peer-to-peer network.
 It is designed to be a payment system free of any central authority.
-Transactions are recorded on a public ledger called a Blockchain, which anyone can download and verify for themselves.
-The value of Bitcoin come from its qualities of being an uncensorable and immutable, open financial system.
+Bitcoin transactions are recorded on a public ledger called a Blockchain, which anyone can download and verify for themselves.
+The value of this currency come from its qualities of being an uncensorable and immutable, open financial system.

 How does Bitcoin work?